pgRouting/workshop-build/docs/chapters/topology.rst

 	CREATE INDEX source_idx ON ways("source");
 	CREATE INDEX target_idx ON ways("target");

-After these steps our routing database look like this:
+After these steps our routing database looks like this:

 .. rubric:: Run: ``\d``